ianpaschal/aurora/README.md

 # Aurora
 A small entity-component-system game engine for real-time-strategy games.
 It's also _sort of_ a mod API, but more on that later...

+> Aurora is being developed alongside it's intended use case, [Forge](https://github.com/ianpaschal/forge), and still churns quite a bit.
+There's also lots of test code present which requires refactoring and possible removal, but the basic architecture is stable and usable.

 Aurora Engine is based on four basic classes:

 - `Engine`